gerbenjacobs/HabboAPI/README.md

 ## Developer Installation
 1. Clone the project
 2. Run `composer install`
-3. Verify the install by running `phpunit` or opening the `example.php` page on a PHP server
+3. Verify the install by running `./vendor/bin/phpunit` or opening the `example.php` page on a PHP server